Application period is March 1, 2024, through May 1, 2024.

-) establishes training requirements for school board members.
-The law requires that the training be conducted by “an association established under (Article 23 of the School Boards (IASB) or entities that the State Board approves in consultation with IASB.
+Section 10-16a of the School Code (105 ILCS 5/10-16a) establishes training requirements for school board members.
+The law requires that the training be provided by “an association established under this Code” (IASB) or entities that the State Board approves in consultation with IASB.

-Entities wishing to offer training courses are required to address all three-topic areas according to the law.
-As part of the initial application, each entity must provide evidence of both itself and its presenters’ experience and competency in the subject matter, covered in the training.
+As part of the application, each entity must provide evidence of both itself and its presenters’ experience and competency in the subject matter covered in the training.

-- maintain records of participants’ attendance at and evaluations of the training received for at least five years
+- Maintain records of participants’ attendance and their evaluations of the training for at least five years.

 Approval of a provider lasts for two calendar years.
 The next application cycle will approve providers from January 1, 2025, through December 31, 2026.

 Note: The law states that if at any time an approved and certified training provider does not comply with the requirements of 105 ILCS 5/10-16a or 23 Illinois Administrative Code, Part 1 (Section 1.210), the State Superintendent can withdraw that provider’s certification.